 The ganjang gejang alone is worth a visit to Gomsum Naru, but in true sigol (countryside) fashion, a meal wouldn’t be complete without a generous serving of banchan, soup, and even a meat dish.
-The banchan were terrific– a nice balance of fresh, lightly seasoned, and fermented dishes that complimented the raw crabs.
+The banchan were terrific– a nice balance of fresh and lightly seasoned dishes that perfectly complimented the raw crabs.
 There were also a few san-namul banchan, which is more common in these parts due to its widespread availability.
 The doenjang jjigae using more crabs deserves some recognition as well.
 Overall, this was such a fantastic meal that left us leaving content and full.
-If you ever plan a trip to the west coast, put this on your map and make sure to reserve in advance as they only open for lunch.
+If you ever plan a trip to the west coast (less than a two-hour drive from Seoul), put this on your map and make sure to reserve in advance as

 Food: ★★★★½ out of 5 stars